cloudposse/github-action-matrix-extended/README.md

 Check out these related projects.

+- [Setup matrix](https://github.com/druzsan/setup-matrix) - GitHub action to create reusable dynamic job matrices for your workflows.

 ## References

 For additional context, refer to some of these links.

-- [github-actions-workflows](https://github.com/cloudposse/github-actions-workflows) - Reusable workflows for different types of projects
-- [example-github-action-release-workflow](https://github.com/cloudposse/example-github-action-release-workflow) - Example application with complicated release workflow
+- [github-action-atmos-affected-stacks](https://github.com/cloudposse/github-action-atmos-affected-stacks) - A composite workflow that runs the atmos describe affected command

 ## Help

 **Got a question?** We got answers.

-File a GitHub [issue](https://github.com/cloudposse/example-github-action-composite/issues), send us an [email][email] or join our [Slack Community][slack].
+File a GitHub [issue](https://github.com/cloudposse/github-action-matrix-unlimited-jq-query/issues), send us an [email][email] or join our [Slack Community][slack].

 [![README Commercial Support][readme_commercial_support_img]][readme_commercial_support_link]